stuartj073/TurnStyle/README.md

     The 'premium' deal outlines a more comprehensive package for those wanting to further their business' chances of survival in the longer term with more intensified help coming from the company.

 4. Sign up page: The sign up page includes a sign up form for the customer allowing them to choose between the two deals and to also include any relevant information that they feel might benefit their future relationship with TurnStyle.
+A very basic layout for the form was utilised to reflect the ease of getting in touch with the company with whatever plan you deem appropriate for your business.

 ### Features left to Implement